 Common mistakes to avoid

-Do not create redundant checklist items
+Do not create redundant workflow items

 For example, "Balance chemicals", "Prime Pump" and "Chemical Readings" are all redundant items you should not add.
 Technicians will already be instructed to balance chems and enter readings in the app for all Route Stops.
-They will also be instructed to fully prime pump and take a PSI reading in the "PSI Gauge Reading" part of the workflow.Do not create checklist items here that don't apply to ALL bodies of water for that service level
+They will also be instructed to fully prime pump and take a PSI reading in the "PSI Gauge Reading" part of the workflow.Do not create workflow items here that don't apply to ALL bodies of water for that service level

-For example, you might be tempted to put a checklist item named "Empty cleaner bag" or "Leave system in time out/auto mode" but not all bodies of water have cleaners with bags to empty or systems with time out/auto mode so this would be a mistake.
-Instead, you would add that checklist item directly to the body of water it applies to so the technician always knows to perform the correct actions at the correct locations and times.
+For example, you might be tempted to put a workflow item named "Empty cleaner bag" or "Leave system in time out/auto mode" but not all bodies of water have cleaners with bags to empty or systems with time out/auto mode so this would be a mistake.
+Instead, you would add that workflow item directly to the body of water it applies to so the technician always knows to perform the correct actions at the correct locations and times.